 Part D prescription coverage is designed to help alleviate some of the financial challenges beneficiaries face when paying for medication.
 Part D changes for 2020 address these issues.

-Medicare Part D Premiums Declined in 2019
+Medicare Part D Premiums Declined

 The average basic premium for Part D plans saw a decrease in 2019.
 Lowering drug premiums continues to be a priority for CMS.